dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     holes in the type schema.
 When that completes, we now have a full static type for the pattern and all of its subpatterns.

-The full process only comes into play for pattern variable declarations.
-For switch case, and if-case statements, there is no downwards inference from pattern to value and the first step is skipped.
-Instead, the type of the matched value is inferred with no downwards context type and we jump straight to inferring the types of the case patterns from that context type. *The intent of a matcher pattern is to query the type of the matched value, so it would be strange if that query affected the value expression.*
+The full process only comes into play for pattern variable declarations and pattern-if statements.
+For switch cases, there is a separate pattern for each case and deciding how to unify those into a single downwards inference context for the value could be challenging.
+It's not clear that doing that would even be helpful for users.
+Instead, for switch statements and expressions, the type of the matched value is inferred with no downwards context type and we jump straight to inferring the types of the case patterns from that context type.

-When calculating the context type schema or static type of a pattern, any occurrence of `typePattern` in a type is treated as `Object?`.

 #### Pattern context type schema